Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Simulations studies

-All analyses were performed in \texttt{R} (version 4.4.1) on a Lenovo V15 G2 ITL.
+All analyses were performed in \texttt{R} (version 4.5.2) on a Dell Pro Max 16.
 If any issues arise during analyses, they will be reported following Wunsch et al.'s error handling workflow \cite{Wunsch2025-eg}.
-We fitted gamma-joint frailty models using the \texttt{frailtyPenal()} function from the \texttt{frailtypack} package \cite{Krol2017-gs}, on a local version based on version 3.7.0 (to enable 50 Gauss-Laguerre quadrature nodes), under a parametric specification with a Weibull baseline hazard.
+We fitted gamma-joint frailty models using the \texttt{frailtyPenal()} function from the \texttt{frailtypack} package \cite{Krol2017-gs} on version 3.8.0, under a parametric specification with a Weibull baseline hazard.
 Estimation was initiated with 50 quadrature nodes; when numerical issues occurred (e.g., non-convergence or likelihood divergence), models were re-estimated with 32 nodes and, if required, with 20 nodes.
 A maximum of 100 iterations was specified as the convergence criterion for each model-fitting procedure.
 A model is considered "fitted" if no numerical issues arose during estimation.
 On the other hand, as the inverse transform sampling for the JFM does not allow direct specification of the "true win ratio", we obtained this value empirically for each scenario.
 To overcome this limitation, we proceeded as follows.
 For each scenario, we generated, using the same data-generation procedure as above, 50 datasets, each containing $100,000$ individuals (i.e., $50,000$ simulated subjects in each of the exposure arms), and estimated the LWR (both unstratified and stratified on $Z_2$) using a computationally optimized version of Mao et al.'s \texttt{WR} R package \cite{WR_package-rt}.
 The resulting estimate was considered an "asymptotic" true value of the win ratio and was subsequently used for the assessment of bias and coverage rates in each simulation scenario.

 We estimated empirical power as the proportion of simulated replicates in which the null hypothesis was rejected at the prespecified two-sided significance level $\alpha_1 = 5\%$.
 For the JFM, we tested $H_0: \beta^{R}_1=0 \text{ and } \beta^{D}=0 \text{ vs. } H_1: \beta^{R}_1\neq 0 \text{ or } \beta^{D}\neq 0$, with a multivariate Wald test (2-df).
 For the WR analysis, we tested $H_0:\ WR=1 \text{ vs. } H_1: WR\neq 1$.